Sakshi-278/spam-mail/README.md

   Use Logistiic Regression model and get 96% accuracy

  ## Example
  input = ["I've been searching for the right words to thank you for this breather.
 I promise i wont take your help for granted and will fulfil my promise.
-You have been wonderful and a blessing at all times"] o/p =  Ham Mail input1 = ["If you join this course you will get Free Laptop and certification from top company"] O/P = Spam Mail
+You have been wonderful and a blessing at all times"]<br>
+ o/p =  Ham Mail<br>
+ input1 = ["If you join this course you will get Free Laptop and certification from top company"]<br>
+ O/P = Spam Mail